How Much Does a Wheelchair Ramp Cost in 2025?

 Medicaid

 Medicaid is a federal program administered by the states, so policies vary.
-In many states, Medicaid follows the same guidelines as Medicare and will only reimburse the costs of a wheelchair ramp if it’s deemed medically necessary by a physician.
+In many states, Medicaid follows the same guidelines as Medicare and will only reimburse the costs of a wheelchair ramp if a physician deems it medically necessary.

 Older people may also be qualified for the Money Follows the Person Program, which provides financial assistance for those transitioning from a nursing home to a personal residence that needs modifications.
-Again, this option isn't offered everywhere, so check availability with your state.
+Again, this option is only offered in some places, so check availability with your state.

 Veteran Assistance